0xMiden/miden-faucet/docs/src/getting-started/quick-start.md

 ### Via API

 You can also programmatically interact with the REST API to mint tokens.
 Check out the complete working examples below.
-Make sure the faucet is running at `http://localhost:8080` before using them.
+Make sure the faucet REST API is running at `http://localhost:8000` before using them.
 - [Rust](../examples/rust/request_tokens.rs)
 - [TypeScript](../examples/typescript/request_tokens.ts)